Mbed-TLS/mbedtls/README.md

 ### Git usage

-The `development` branch and the `mbedtls-3.6` long-term support of Mbed TLS use a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) ([framework](https://github.com/Mbed-TLS/mbedtls-framework)).
+The `development` branch and the `mbedtls-3.6` long-term support branch of Mbed TLS use a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules) ([framework](https://github.com/Mbed-TLS/mbedtls-framework)).
 This is not needed to merely compile the library at a release tag.
 This is not needed to consume a release archive (zip or tar).

 ### Generated source files in the development branch